 If a party or attorney wishes to appear by Zoom, a motion should be e-filed with the Clerk, sent to the other parties, and e-mailed to the Court at the Division 3 email.
 If the request to appear by Zoom is granted, parties and witnesses will need to comply with Florida Rule of Judicial Administration 2.530, including the requirement that a notary or other authorized official administer an oath as required by Rule 2.530, Florida Rules of Judicial Administration, and AOSC20-23.

 Parties may also stipulate to a continuance of the hearing and submit the stipulation to the Court for consideration.

 Case Management Conferences (CMC)

 Parties can submit written stipulations to continue a CMC to another CMC date.
 Available CMC dates can be obtained by sending an email to the Division 3 email.
-If parties decide to go forward with their CMC, it will be on the same day and time as previously noticed and will be conducted by telephone as set forth herein.
+If parties decide to go forward with their CMC, it will be on the same day and time as previously noticed and will be conducted by Zoom as set forth herein

 Pre-Trial Conferences (PTC)

 The Court will hold PTCs via Zoom on the same days and times as previously noticed.